kr45732/skyblock-plus/README.md

    - Same thing as above with JACOB_KEY, you probably won't ever use that endpoint, but you don't want anyone to be able to POST data to it
    - Ensure the AUCTION_API_KEY is the same as the ADMIN_API_KEY of your self-hosted rust-query-api
    - If you are self-hosted [hste](https://github.com/kr45732/hste), then HASTE_KEY should be the same as the KEY set on there
 3. Databases: At the moment, there are two databases instead of a single one.
 You might be able to combine it into one without needing to modify code by setting both databases to the same URL, but I haven't tested that.
 Refer to [setup-resources](https://github.com/kr45732/skyblock-plus/tree/master/setup-resources) for schemas and database dumps.
 You will also need to install the [pg_trgm module](https://www.postgresql.org/docs/current/pgtrgm.html) on your databases.
+This can be done by executing `CREATE EXTENSION pg_trgm` when connected to your database
    - [Server Settings Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#server-settings-schema)
    - [Linked Accounts Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#linked-accounts-schema)
    - [Leaderboards Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#leaderboards-schema)